Sparafusile/SimpleDBAdmin/README.md

   * Insert new rows into a SimpleDB domain with arbitrary attributes and values.

   * Save your credentials in a secure way for quick access.

+  * Export your domains to a delimited text file.